theRTB/GT7ShiftTone/README.md

 - View graphs button: If enabled and pressed, displays a power graph in a separate window.

 ## Known issues
+- The default values are arbitrarily chosen and may not suit individual cars or track surface: so far, shifts appear to be too early.
 - Application will on rare occasions crash: related to the UI library and cannot be fixed
-- Power values in the graph are percentage-based: GT7 only provides acceleration not power/torque.
+- ~~Power values in the graph are percentage-based: GT7 only provides acceleration not power/torque.
+Cannot be fixed.~~
 - Due to noise in the acceleration data it is not always possible to derive at which RPM peak power occurs.
-It can be off by 50 or 100 RPM.
+It can be off by 100 RPM or more.
 - The data is smoothed and will not 100% match the ingame curve which is linear interpolation between points
 - Some cars have a harsh drop in power and will not hit revlimit at higher gears (Super Formula '23 for example), complicating data gathering
-- The default values are arbitrarily chosen and may not suit individual cars or track surface: so far, shifts appear to be too early.
-- Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run.
+- Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run minus the points smoothed out.
-- On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on every launch
+- ~~On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on every launch~~
 - Linux support is untested